jgreener64/jgreener64.github.io/index.md

 - Lead web developer for the Write on Point project that gives applicants to university the skills to write an effective personal statement.
 - Proficient with Python, Julia, UNIX and the Django web-development framework.
 Some experience with C++, C#, R, Java, JavaScript, SQL and HTML/CSS.
 Familiar with unit testing, version control, automated builds and Docker.
 - Experience with machine learning and SVMs.
-- Supervision of ten-week MSc project and ten-week BSc project at Imperial, involving project design and regular meetings with the students.
+- Supervision of two ten-week MSc projects and a ten-week BSc project at Imperial, involving project design and regular meetings with the students.
 - Demonstration in undergraduate and graduate computational practicals.
 - Gave a talk on my PhD work at the Bioinformatics London Meetup group (April 2016).
 - Gave a talk on my PhD work at the [3DSIG](http://bcb.med.usherbrooke.ca/3dsig16/index.php) meeting at ISMB (July 2016).